-Instructional Philosophy In order to be successful in this course, students are expected to be active, motivated, trying-their-best participants.
+In order to be successful in this course, students are expected to be active, motivated, trying-their-best participants.
+This course will measure your character as much as your abilities.
 It is my goal to provide a positive and engaging classroom where all students have the opportunity to learn, succeed, and share their thoughts and opinions verbally without fear of embarrassment or ridicule.